Don’t try Photo Feeler until you read our Dos & Don’ts of Dating Profile Pictures

 4. Casual Photos

 Another mistake that people commonly make is they think they have to be all dressed up in their photos.
 Women will post photos of themselves with full-on makeup and men will post photos of themselves in suits.
 While they are nice, they shouldn’t be all of your photos.
 In order to show off your true personality, make sure you post casual photos of yourself as well in your normal outfits and hair.

 5. Edit Your Photos

-We’re not talking about using photoshop to turn you into a different person.
+We’re not talking about using photoshop to turn you into a different person, this will turn off most people on photo feeler and dating apps.
 We’re talking about using simple tools to crop or brighten your photos.
 You’ll be surprised how much you can improve your photos with just a few simple techniques.
 You can download free photo apps on your phone to help you out.